Hifzullah Khan

 Hifzullah Khan, also known as Mian Khan, was a 17th-century Mughal noble who was appointed governor of several Mughal provinces during the reign of Aurangzeb Alamgir.
 He remained the Naib Subahdar of Punjab, Subahdar of Kashmir and later Sindh, where he died in 1701.

 Career

 During the tenure of Hifzullah Khan as the governor of Kashmir, the Raja of Jammu broke out into open revolt against Mughals.
 He was reduced to submission by Hifzullah Khan.

 Family

 Hifzullah Khan was a son of Sa'adullah Khan, a Punjabi Muslim noble in the court of Shah Jahan and his Grand Vizier.
 His mother was a great-granddaughter of Pir Roshan.
 His son Mutawassil Khan was married to Nizam ul-Mulk's daughter Khair-un-Nisa Begum, and their son Muzaffar Jung later became Nizam of Hyderabad.

+Hifzullah Khan's second son, known as Hifzullah Khan Babr Jang, was the commandar of 3000 with 2000 horse in Hyderabad state and the faujdar of Kara.
+He died childless in 1754.
+His third son was Talib Muhiuddin Khan Bahadur, who, with his brother Harz Ullah Khan Bahadur had joined Asaf Jah's court.
+Talib distinguished himself as an administrator, and was appointed the deputy governor of Bijapur.
+Talib's son Hasan Muhiuddin Khan was also appointed the Qiladar of Mahwat.